ffich/CHAOS/docs/10_Requirements/README.md

 ![image](https://github.com/ffich/CHAOS/assets/59200746/b7b247b4-a6ea-47db-8b5b-581690bc1cb9)

 A task starts in **IDLE** state.
 In this state the Scheduler will not select the task for dispatching.
 A task can be moved in **READY** state by means of an activation (ActivateTask API).
-When the task it's ready, at the next dispatching round it will be executed and moved into **RUNNING** state by the Scheduler if it is the higher priority task that is ready to run.
+When the task is in **READY** state, at the next dispatching round it will be executed and moved into **RUNNING** state by the Scheduler if it is the higher priority task that is ready to run.
 A task is put back into **IDLE** state when it's terminated (TerminateTask or ChainTask APIs).
 A task can't be forcibly interrupted by the Scheduler, but it can voluntarily relase control to it by means of a specific Yield API.
 In this case the Scheudler taks over and execute any higher priority task that is ready to run (cooperative scheduling).
 During this period, the task is put into the **YIELD** state by the Scheduler.
 Once there are no higher priority task to be executed, the control is given back to the yielding task, that is put back into the **RUNNING** state.

 **[REQ_TSK_020]** - The OS shall provide a task table definition, that contains: